sillsdev/flexbridge/ReadMe.md

 When releasing FLEx Bridge be sure to do the following:

-1. Update the version and changelogs / release notes.
+1. Update the version and changelogs / release notes by doing the following.

-	- Edit `GitVersion.yml` if you are making a major or minor version number jump.
-The third place digit will be incremented automatically by GitVersion
+    - Edit `GitVersion.yml` if you are making a major or minor version number jump, by modifying the `next-version:` line.
+The third place digit will be incremented automatically by GitVersion.

     - Generate a new Product ID GUID in `build/WixPatchableInstaller.targets`

-	- Windows Instructions:
-		- Update the src/Installer/ReleaseNotes.md with the user-facing change information, adding another heading for the previous version
-        - Run the following to update dependant Release Notes files:

-				@REM Replace Alpha here with Beta or Stable as appropriate.
-Pass Release=false for a pre-release cd build
+    - Edit `CHANGELOG.md` by editing or adding to the items in the `## [Unreleased]` section.
+This will be published as release notes for users.

+    - Run the following build task to fill in debian/changelog and the release notes html from CHANGELOG.md.
+Replace CHANNEL in the below with Alpha, Beta, or Stable.
+For a pre-release, pass `/p:Release=false` as an additional property.
+Push the results.

+      Windows:

+          cd build
-				build.bat /t:PreparePublishingArtifacts /p:UploadFolder=Alpha /p:Release=true
+          build.bat /t:PreparePublishingArtifacts /p:UploadFolder=CHANNEL

+      Linux:

+          cd build && msbuild FLExBridge.proj /t:PreparePublishingArtifacts /p:UploadFolder=CHANNEL

-		- (Ignore this step for now; FLEx Bridge patches cannot be bundled in FLEx patches) Tag and Pin the FLEx Bridge Installer build on TeamCity, then update the FLEx Bridge Patcher build to depend on that tag
+    - (Ignore this step for now; FLEx Bridge patches cannot be bundled in FLEx patches) Windows: Tag and Pin the FLEx Bridge Installer build on TeamCity, then update the FLEx Bridge Patcher build to depend on that tag.

-	- Linux Instructions:

-		- `cd ~/fwrepo/flexbridge`
-		- Create an entry atop ReleaseNotes.md:

-			`sed -i "1i ## $(cat version) UNRELEASED\n\n* New version\n" src/Installer/ReleaseNotes.md`

-		- Edit src/Installer/ReleaseNotes.md , replacing 'New version.'

-		- `CHANNEL=Alpha` # or Beta or Stable.

-		- Run the build task to fill in debian/changelog from the ReleaseNotes.md and make html file (for a pre-release pass `/p:Release=false` as additional property):

-			`(source environ && cd build && msbuild FLExBridge.proj /t:PreparePublishingArtifacts /p:UploadFolder=$CHANNEL)`

     - For major or minor version bumps tag the commit after the PR is merged e.g. `git tag v3.2.1` and push it to the repository.

 2. Build

     - The Windows version is released through two jobs on TeamCity: "Installer" and "Patcher".
 The first three version numbers come from the `version` file; the fourth-place version number is always 1 for "Installer" and comes from the build counter for "Patcher".
 If you need to make a fix before publishing a patch, you can avoid incrementing the version number by setting the build counter back before rerunning the Patcher job.

     - Make a Linux package for release by doing the following:
         - Go to the Jenkins job for this branch of flexbridge.
         - Click Build with Parameters.
         - Change Suite to "main" (or maybe "updates" for a hotfix).
         - Unselect AppendNightlyToVersion.
         - Optionally set Committish to an older commit, such as where the changelog entry was updated.
         - Click Build.